 For the adoptive parents, good counseling means embarking on an inner journey to confront the most destructive force in adoption–their own insecurities, their own profound losses through infertility or the death or miscarriage of a child, and especially, their own fears.
 Says social worker Jim Gritter, of CFCS in Traverse City, Michigan, “Every adoption is a foray into terror.”

-Children intuitively sense in their parents an emotional posture which dreads those questions, even when they’ve been told, “You can always ask us any questions you have.”
-Such a climate makes for a superficial, somewhat strained relationship between child and parents, not only in adoptive families, but in any family in which there are unanswered questions and questions that can’t be asked.
+Children intuitively sense in their parents an emotional posture that dreads those questions, even when they’ve been told, “You can always ask us any questions you have.”
+Such a climate makes for a superficial, somewhat strained relationship between child and parents, not only in adoptive families but in any family in which some unanswered questions and questions can’t be asked.

 Gritter considers one of his main tasks to be a re-framing of what he terms “desperate, un-checked self-interest” on the part of prospective adoptive parents.
-Indeed, with the help of Gritter’s counseling and insight, and a shared journey with the birthmother or extended birth family, thousands of prospective adoptive parents have reached the threshold of the delivery room in Traverse City with the peaceful conviction that this birthmother is to be respected as a person, regardless of whether she makes the decision to place her baby with them.
+Indeed, with the help of Gritter’s counseling and insight, and a shared journey with the birth mother or extended birth family, thousands of prospective adoptive parents have reached the threshold of the delivery room in Traverse City with the peaceful conviction that this birthmother is to be respected as a person, regardless of whether she decides to place her baby with them.

 “You don’t want to set yourself up for that.
 It isn’t worth it, no matter how desperate you may be,” says Mike Spry, an adoptive parent who squarely faced the heartbreak of returning a 4-day-old baby to a birth father who was suing for custody.

 Spry has often counseled other prospective adoptive parents to aspire to be able to tell a birthmother, after the birth of the baby, ” ‘You do what you feel is best, and we will support you 100%.’
 You can come out of this process with a full sense of entitlement if you take that step.”